retrotravelbug/tightropetool/wellbeing tightrope.md

 - by utilising Emotional Freedom Technique (also known as 'tapping') you can clear limiting beliefs and create a space for healing

 ## [Download The Tightrope Framework]
+<small>The latest version was uploaded 25 February 24<small>

 For the coaching video that accompanies this workbook visit: [thetightropeframework.com]

+## Emotional Freedom Technique (EFT or 'tapping)
+The Wellbeing version of the Tightrope includes Emotional Freedom Technique (EFT) practice.
+EFT is also known as 'tapping' because it involves tapping with the finger tips on meridian points around the head, face and upper body to shift your energy system.
+The process involves talking through the problem until the energey around the problem shifts towrads release.

+EFT was created by Gary Craig in the 1990s after working with Dr Roger Callahan, who created Thought Field Therapy.
+Gary describes EFT as a psychological version of accupuncture.

+Tapping can calm anxiety and stress and can address a range of physical and emotional health concerns.
+EFT is effective at addressing past traumas to support a journey toward recovery.

+An EFT tapping script is included in the workbook, along with an image of where the tapping points are on the face and head.
+You can create your own scripts based on any problem or pressure you are facing - keep tapping until you feel a shift or release.

+This has been the magic wand for my own personal wellbeing improvement journey!

 [download The Tightrope Framework]: /downloads/balancinglife.pdf
 [Circus Act]: /downloads/Circus%20Act%20-%202012.pdf